citusdata/citus_docs/admin_guide/cluster_management.rst

   SELECT isolate_tenant_to_new_shard('lineitem', 135, 'CASCADE');

+  ┌─────────────────────────────┐
+  │ isolate_tenant_to_new_shard │
+  ├─────────────────────────────┤
+  │                      102240 │
+  └─────────────────────────────┘

-Once a tenant is isolated to a dedicated shard it can be moved to a separate node in the Citus cluster for true hardware isolation.
+The new shard(s) are created on the same node as the shard(s) from which the tenant was removed.
+For true hardware isolation they can be moved to a separate node in the Citus cluster.
 As mentioned, the :code:`isolate_tenant_to_new_shard` function returns the newly created shard id, and this id can be used to move the shard:

 .. code-block:: postgresql

   -- find the node currently holding the new shard SELECT nodename, nodeport
     FROM pg_dist_shard_placement
-   WHERE shardid = new_shard_id;
+   WHERE shardid = 102240;

   -- list the available worker nodes that could hold the shard SELECT * FROM master_get_active_worker_nodes();

   -- move the shard to your choice of worker
-  SELECT master_move_shard_placement(
-    new_shard_id,
+  -- (it will also move any shards created with the CASCADE option) SELECT master_move_shard_placement(
+    102240,
     'source_host', source_port,
     'dest_host', dest_port);